 Are Crayfish Aggressive To Fish?

-Crayfish are aggressive creatures, they are very aggressive that they don’t tolerate any other animal, including their kind.
+Crayfish are aggressive creatures, they are very aggressive and they don’t tolerate any other animal, including their kind.

 They are aggressive to any animal around them, including fish, that’s why they could kill some fish due to their aggressive nature.